SalehAfroogh/IGGA-LLM-Notebook/README.md

 Content Comparison: Evaluating the textual similarity between industry documents.
 Visualizing Insights: Producing intuitive charts and diagrams for data-driven decision-making.
 NLP Pipelines: Replicating or extending the methodology for other text analysis projects.

 <strong>Contributors</strong>

+Kevin Chen
-Saleh Afroogh (Lead Developer and Researcher)
+Saleh Afroogh (Lead Researcher)
-For questions, feedback, or collaborations, contact me at your-email@example.com.
+For questions, feedback, or collaborations, contact me at saleh.afroogh@utexas.edu.
 <strong>License</strong>
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code.